PaystackOSS/plugin-payment-forms-for-wordpress/readme.txt

 Yes you can!
 Join in on our [GitHub repository](https://github.com/PaystackOSS/plugin-payment-forms-for-wordpress) :)

 == Changelog ==
+= 4.0.4 =
+* Fixing the UAT error with the amount field and minimum amounts.

+= 4.0.3 =
+* Security update - Add extra sanitization to form fields
+* Improved input sanitization

 = 4.0.2 =
 * Security Update - Adding in sanitization to the Payments List order variable.